 - Volume 1: Overview of the Proposed Actions and Alternatives.
-This Volume includes the executive summary, overarching purpose of and need for all actions, a brief description of military facilities and associated training on Guam and Commonwealth of Northern Mariana Islands (CNMI), and a summary of alternatives. - Volume 2: Marine Corps Relocation Guam.
-This Volume provides resource-specific information about existing conditions on Guam, a description of the purpose and need for the action, a description of reasonable alternatives including the proposed action, impact analysis, and identifies and discusses proposed mitigation measures.

-- Volume 3: Marine Corps Relocation Training on Tinian.
-This Volume provides resourcespecific information about existing conditions in the CNMI, a description of the purpose and need for the action, a description of reasonable alternatives, provides an impact analysis, and identifies and discusses proposed mitigation measures. - Volume 4: Aircraft Carrier Berthing.
-This Volume discusses the purpose and need for the action, describes the reasonable pier location alternatives, analyzes impacts, and identifies and discusses proposed mitigation measures. - Volume 5: Army Air and Missile Defense Task Force (AMDTF).
-This Volume discusses the purpose and need for the action, describes the reasonable alternatives, analyzes impacts, and identifies and discusses proposed mitigation measures. - Volume 6: Related Actions Utilities and Roadway Projects.
-This Volume discusses alternatives, provides an impact analysis, and identifies and discusses proposed mitigation measures. - Volume 7: Proposed Mitigation Measures, Preferred Alternatives' Impacts, and Cumulative Impacts.
-This Volume summarizes proposed mitigation measures, Best Management Practices (BMPs), Clean Water Act Section 404 actions, and preferred alternatives' impacts from Volumes 2 through 6.
-The mitigation chapter includes a discussion of adaptive program management practices that would reduce the construction phase impacts of the proposed actions.
-Volume 7 concludes with a cumulative impact analysis of the incremental impacts of the preferred alternatives when added to the impacts of other past, present, and reasonably foreseeable future actions.
-The cumulative impacts section includes a discussion of climate change. - Volume 8: Additional Items Required by NEPA.
-The Department of Navy and regulatory agencies have kept CEQ apprised of interagency issues and progress on resolving those issues.
-This Volume discusses consistency with other federal, state and local land use plans, policies, and controls; required permits and approvals, irreversible and irretrievable commitments of resources; the relationship between short-term use of the environment and long-term productivity; and sustainability.
-Finally, this Volume provides a distribution list for the Final EIS, references, and a list of preparers. - Volume 9: Appendices, including certain agency correspondence, highly cited studies, and the classified annex. - Volume 10: Public Comments on the Draft EIS.
-This volume contains all public comments received on the Draft EIS and responses to these comments.
+This volume includes the executive summary, overarching purpose of and need for all actions, a brief description of military facilities and associated training on Guam and Commonwealth of Northern Mariana Islands (CNMI), and a summary of alternatives. - Volume 2: Marine Corps Relocation Guam.
+This volume provides resource-specific information about existing conditions on Guam, a description of the purpose and need for the action, a description of reasonable alternatives including the proposed action, impact analysis, and identifies and discusses mitigation measures. - Volume 3: Marine Corps Relocation Training on Tinian.
+This volume provides resource-specific information about existing conditions in the Commonwealth of the Northern Mariana Islands (CNMI), a description of the purpose and need for the action, a description of reasonable alternatives, provides an impact analysis, and identifies and discusses mitigation measures. - Volume 4: Aircraft Carrier Berthing.
+This volume discusses the purpose and need for the action, describes the reasonable pier location alternatives, analyzes impacts, and identifies and discusses mitigation measures. - Volume 5: Army Air and Missile Defense Task Force (AMDTF).
+This volume discusses the purpose and need for the action, describes the reasonable alternatives, analyzes impacts, and identifies and discusses mitigation measures. - Volume 6: Related Actions Utilities and Roadway Projects on Guam.
+This volume discusses alternatives, provides an impact analysis, and identifies and discusses mitigation measures. - Volume 7: Potential Mitigation, Preferred Alternatives' Impacts and Cumulative Impacts.
+This volume summarizes potential mitigation measures, best management practices, Clean Water Act, § 404 actions and preferred alternatives' impacts from Volumes 2 through 6.
+The mitigation chapter includes a discussion of adaptive management practices that would reduce the construction phase impacts of the proposed actions.
+Volume 7 concludes with a cumulative impact analysis of the incremental impacts of the preferred alternatives when added to the impacts of other past, present, and reasonably foreseeable future actions. - Volume 8: Additional Items Required by NEPA.
+The Navy and regulatory agencies have kept CEQ apprised of interagency issues and progress on resolving those issues.
+This volume discusses consistency with other federal, state and local land use plans, policies, and controls; required permits and approvals, irreversible and irretrievable commitments of resources; the relationship between short term use of the environment and long-term productivity; and sustainability.
+Finally, this volume provides a distribution list for the Draft EIS, references, and a list of preparers. - Volume 9: Appendices, including certain agency correspondence, highly cited studies, and the classified annex. - Volume 10: Public Comments on the Draft EIS/OEIS.
+This volume will contain the full list of public comments received on the Draft EIS/OEIS, analysis, and responses to these comments (Volume to be included in the Final EIS).